elboza/lai-chat-cli/README.md

 just run `lai` to enter the cli mode:

-and type `/help` to see all available commands or just start typying to interact with your AI.
+and type `/help` to see all available commands or just start typing to interact with your AI.

 ```
 $ lai